T1A0R3S2H/DSA-Solutions/GFG/Easy/BFS of graph.md

   	}
 };
 ```
+## Important Tip
+- Here instead of `while` loop, we can't use `for` loop, because the `for` loop doesn't work for disconnected components.
 ### Explanation

 The function `bfsOfGraph` performs a Breadth-First Search (BFS) on an undirected graph represented by an adjacency list.
 The BFS traversal starts from the first node (`0`) and visits all nodes in a level-order manner.
 Here is a breakdown of the code: